What is a barium swallow?

 A barium swallow is an imaging test that uses X-rays to look at your upper gastrointestinal

-(GI) tract.
-Your upper GI tract includes the back of your mouth and throat (pharynx)
+(GI) tract above your stomach.
+This includes the back of your mouth and throat (pharynx)

 and your esophagus.